soarlab/soarlab.github.io/_publications/2019_nsv_hbr.md

 #  # defaults to a download icon, use this if you want a link-out icon
 #  linksym: true

-# Link to the repository where the code is hostet
+# Link to the repository where the code is hosted
 code: https://github.com/soarlab/OL1V3R

 # Link to an official preprint server